Altered-commits/Custom-Task-Manager/README.md

 # !!!
 Important !!!
 - I compiled this application on MSVC and MinGW and it worked fine for me.
 I cannot guarantee that this will compile on other compilers properly but give it a shot.
 - If you are trying to run this app and you have an Antivirus which checks the app before running it, chances are, this may bug out a little bit before it runs fine.
 Atleast it bugged out on my Avast Antivirus.
+- Alot of inconsistent code as i'm rushing to complete this project now (sry i have other works as well rn).
+So if you feel like this code is bad (which it is), please contribute and fix the code... thank you in advance if you do fix the code :)

 ## Features
 - **Single Instance App**: Only one instance of application is allowed at a time throughout system.
 If you try to open a new instance while the main instance is hung, then the main instance will be terminated and a new instance will be opened.